steve-sibi/azure-devsecops-aca/readme.md

 ## 13) How the app code works (quick tour)
 **API (`app/api/main.py`)**

-- `POST /enqueue` -> validates JSON, sends to queue using the connection string from KV secret `sb-conn`.
+- `POST /tasks` -> validates JSON, sends to queue using the connection string from KV secret `sb-conn`.

+- `POST /scan` -> accepts an HTTPS URL + optional metadata, enqueues a scan job with `job_id`/`correlation_id`, and records a queued status in the results table.

+- `GET /scan/{job_id}` -> reads the results table and returns the current status/verdict.

 - `GET /health` -> basic health.